 Inspect the pond liner for evidence of damage (e.g., cracks, tears, punctures) and other conditions that may impact liner integrity.

-Dissolved oxygen (DO) samples should be collected opposite the pond inlet between the hours of 0800 and 0900.
-To minimize the potential for objectionable odors, the DO content in the upper zone (one foot) of any process water pond shall be at least 1.0 mg/L.
+Collect dissolved oxygen (DO) samples at a depth of one foot below the surface opposite the pond inlet between the hours of 0600 and 0900.

 EFFLUENT TO LAND APPLICATION AREA MONITORING

-The Discharger shall collect effluent samples at a point in the system following treatment and before process water is discharged to the land application area.
+Effluent to land application area monitoring shall be conducted when there is discharge to land.
+The Discharger shall collect effluent samples following screening and before it is discharged to the land application area, or, if treatment is provided (e.g., in a pond), at a point in the system following treatment and before process water is discharged to the land application area.
 Time of collection of the sample shall be recorded.
 Effluent monitoring shall include the following: